estherakinniyi/Twitter-Sentiment-Classification-Case-Study/README.md

 We embarked on a thrilling journey to understand public sentiment on climate change.
 Armed with Python, Streamlit, scikit-learn, nltk, Comet, GitHub, and AWS EC2, we ventured into the Twitterverse to unravel the truth!

 ## What We Achieved 🚀
-Identified fascinating trends in tweets 📊
+- Identified fascinating trends in tweets 📊
-Built an intelligent model to classify climate change sentiments 🧠 Created a user-friendly app to share our findings with the world 📱 Presented our discoveries to stakeholders, spreading awareness 🌱 The Data Speaks 📊
+- Built an intelligent model to classify climate change sentiments 🧠
+- Created a user-friendly app to share our findings with the world 📱
-Our SVC model achieved an impressive F1-score (accuracy) of 0.76105, catapulting us to the 15th position out of 293 teams on Kaggle's leaderboard! 🏆
+- Presented our discoveries to stakeholders, spreading awareness 🌱

 ## Peek Inside the Data 📈
 Behold the column bar chart revealing the sentiments towards climate change in our dataset: